JJNod88/pp3_quiz_game/README.md

 * In my append function - Input is working fine, however the append is not working, no attribute 'append'
     *   In my function, my code to append the user input was correct, however i was not providing the input information as an array.
 So, i added brackets to create an array and it worked: update_worksheet.append_row( *[* user_input_feedback *]* )
+* Appending my score to the new worksheet userScore.
+I am getting the bug to say invalid values
+    * I changed to an f statement and captured the data from the global user_name which gets input at beginning
+* Trying to append two bits of information in two columns, at the moment, my score is being appending in the row below the name, i want them side by side
+    * I was putting brackets round both variables, i removed the duplication and put them in the same array.

 # Credits
 * Mentor, dickV_mentor - Spotted that in my append function, i was not providing the google sheets with an array, so i added brackets, and my function worked correctly.